 What is Strength training?

-This refers to the use of weights, bands, even your own body weight to make the muscles of the body contract.
+This refers to the use of weights, bands, and even your own bodyweight to make the muscles of the body contract.
 This is also known as resistance training or progressive resistance training (PRT).
 The benefits of training, specifically strength training, are invaluable for individuals of all ages.
 Over time, strength training has become a universal form of exercise.

 According to the American College of Sports Medicine (ACSM), everyone should complete strength training at least 3 times a week, and rest for at least 48 hours between resistance training sessions to allow the muscles to rest and recover.

 What are the health-related benefits of strength training?

 The benefits of training can be seen in essential tasks such as toileting, dressing, walking, and cooking.
 Everyday activities, not just seemingly harder ones, require strong muscles.
 Strength training will reduce the likelihood of bone fragility while providing you with a healthy dose of endorphins.